teaforthecat/teaforthe.cat/_posts/en/2025-02-05-rubric-for-technology-decisions.md

 Proposed Tech: Rust; _score:_ 6 - skunkworks, research and learning

 1. **Problem domain:** _score: 3_ (Embedded)
-A large faction of the user base seems to be using this tech with embedded projects and it is called out as a "distinct" domain supported on the website.
+Seems to have a large user base using this tech with embedded projects and it is called out as a "distinct" domain supported on the website.

 2. **Experience of the team:** _score: 1_
 One person that has never used Rust

 3. **Offerings of the community:** _score: 2_
-Would be a 3 but many of the supporting libraries are newish, so some issues can be expected, though the quality of tooling and support does seem to be great and getting started is easy because of this
+Would be a 3 but many of the supporting libraries are newish, so some issues can be expected, though the quality of tooling and support does seem to be great and getting started is easy because of this.

 ### Problem 2: